Florida Master Naturalist | Wildlife Photography with Ronen Tivony

 Join Certified Florida Master Naturalist Ronen Tivony for wildlife photography tours and workshops across Florida’s unique natural habitats.

-In October 2025, I completed the Florida Master Naturalist Program at the University of Florida and earned certification as a Florida Master Naturalist.
-The course included dozens of classroom lectures and numerous field trips across Florida, giving me a deep, practical understanding of the state’s ecosystems and the wildlife that depends on them.
+In October 2025, I completed the Florida Master Naturalist Program.
+It is offered through the University of Florida.
+I earned certification as a Florida Master Naturalist.
+The course included dozens of classroom lectures.
+We also completed numerous field trips across Florida.
+This gave me a deep, practical understanding of Florida’s ecosystems and the wildlife that depends on them.

 Special thanks to my instructors: